keeporsweep/keeporsweep-twitter/README.md

 ## 🚦 Fixes and features

 ### 🐛 Issues happening often
-- Embedded Tweets sometimes exceed viewport: Use max-height of embed or CSS to prevent overflow. → Seems the embed parameters `cards: 'hidden'` or `width: '550'` are not honored?
+- Embedded Tweets sometimes exceed viewport: Could use Javascript and then CSS with `transform: scale(0.5, 0.5);` based on how much larger than the viewport the Tweet is.
+Only seems to have issues with the animation for some reason.
 - People don’t know their passwords.
 We could possibly have a fallback where you just put in your username, and swept Tweets are added onto a list you could mail to yourself at the end.

 ### 📑 Enhancements
+- Unclear that sweep really deletes: Show a notice on first sweep only, that it will remove, and unretweet/unfavorite.
 - People in the audience have difficulty reading the Tweets: Needs a bigger screen for presentation, external monitor or even projector.
 Vertical monitor would be perfect for display of Tweet embed.
 - Unclear when Tweets are Retweets: Needs a better indicator for Retweets.
 - Sound effects not audible at crowded events: Need to be louder.